 The Parable

-The cast of characters in this parable are unmistakable.
-Although “Lazarus” is not specified to be the Lazarus of Bethany Christ raised from the dead, the New Testament does not speak of any other Lazarus; had it been a different individual, John would surely have identified him as he does in other instances when multiple people shared the same name.
+The cast of characters in this parable is unmistakable.
+Although “Lazarus” is not specified to be the Lazarus of Bethany Christ raised from the dead, the New Testament does not speak of any other Lazarus – had it been a different individual, John would surely have identified him as he does in other instances when multiple people shared the same name.

 * Download a free copy of our e-book Lessons from the Life of Jesushere.